 How did the incident occur?
-(Please describe fully the events that resulted in the incident.
-Tell what and how it happened.
-Employee and witness statements, finds fact, contributing factors, Use a separate sheet if necessary.)
+(Please des Employee and witness statements, finds t resulted in the incident.
+Tell what and how w it happened.
 Employee and withess statements, finds s ract, contributing ractors s, use a separate sneet if necessary.
-Object or substance that directly injured the employee: Object or substance that damaged prop erty: OSHA 300 INFORMATION (To be comple eted by Corporate Safety I Department) Does Incident Involve Fatality: ☐ Yes ☐ No Was the Incident Medical Only: ☐ Yes ☐ No Has the Employee Returned to Work: ☐ Yes ☐ No Is Incident OSHA Recordable: ☐ Yes ☐ No Date: Involve Lost/Restricted Work Days: ☐ Yes ☐ No Current Work Status: OSHA File No. (or N/A) ): CORRECTIVE ACTION N AND COMMENTS: IMPLEMENTATION DATE: Completed by: Supervisor Print & S ign Name Date Reviewed By - Corp.
+Object or substance that directly injured the employee: Object or substance that damaged prop erty: OSHA 300 INFORMATION (To be comple eted by Corporate Safety I Department) Does Incident Involve Fatality: ☐ Yes ☐ No Was the Incident Medical Only: ☐ Yes ☐ No Has the Employee Returned to Work: ☐ Yes ☐ No Is Incident OSHA Recordable: ☐ Yes ☐ No Date: Involve Lost/Restricted Work Days: ☐ Yes ☐ No Current Work Status: OSHA File No. (or N/A)): CORRECTIVE ACTION N AND COMMENTS: IMPLEMENTATION DATE: Completed by: Supervisor Print & S ign Name Date Reviewed By - Corp.
 Safe ty Date